Jazz Pharmaceuticals (JAZZ)

 nullAI Analysis | Feedback

-HTML Output:Renee Gala, President and Chief Executive Officer
+Renée Galá President and Chief Executive Officer

-Renee Gala is set to become President and Chief Executive Officer of Jazz Pharmaceuticals on August 11, 2025.
-She brings over 30 years of experience in finance, strategy, corporate development, and commercialization.
-Ms. Gala previously served as Jazz's President and Chief Operating Officer, and prior to that, as Chief Financial Officer from 2020 to 2023.
-Before joining Jazz in 2020, she was the Chief Financial Officer of GRAIL Inc., a healthcare company focused on early cancer detection, and served as Senior Vice President and Chief Financial Officer of Theravance Biopharma, Inc. from 2014 to 2019.
-She also held various global treasury, pharmaceutical sales, and corporate strategy/business development roles at Eli Lilly and Company and spent seven years in the energy industry focusing on corporate finance, project finance, and mergers and acquisitions.
-Ms. Gala has served on the boards of multiple biotech companies, including Gyroscope Therapeutics, which was acquired by Novartis.
+Renée Galá became President and Chief Executive Officer of Jazz Pharmaceuticals, effective August 11, 2025.
+She previously served as the company's President and Chief Operating Officer from October 2023, and as Executive Vice President and Chief Financial Officer from March 2020.
+Prior to joining Jazz, Ms. Galá was Chief Financial Officer of GRAIL Inc., a healthcare company focused on early cancer detection.
+From 2014 to 2019, she served as Senior Vice President and Chief Financial Officer of Theravance Biopharma, Inc., following its spin-out from Theravance, Inc. (now Innoviva, Inc.), where she had held various finance roles since 2006.
+Earlier in her career, Ms. Galá held roles in global treasury, pharmaceutical sales, and corporate strategy/business development at Eli Lilly and Company, and spent seven years in the energy industry in corporate finance, project finance, and mergers and acquisitions.
+Ms. Galá currently serves on the board of Dexcom and previously served on the boards of Gossamer Bio, Corcept Therapeutics, and Gyroscope Therapeutics, which was acquired by Novartis.

-Philip L. Johnson, Executive Vice President and Chief Financial Officer
+Philip L. Johnson Executive Vice President and Chief Financial Officer

-Robert Iannone, M.D., M.S.C.E., Executive Vice President, Global Head of Research and Development, Chief Medical Officer
+Robert Iannone, M.D., M.S.C.E.
+Executive Vice President, Global Head of Research and Development, Chief Medical Officer

 AI Analysis | Feedback